Facebook discloses bug that exposed 6.8 million people’s photos

 You can check which apps have access to your photos on Facebook in your privacy settings.

-The flaw is Facebook's latest security blunder, as the company has been hit with multiple screwups related to privacy this year.
-A loss of public trust has pushed Facebook to make efforts like hosting privacy pop-ups in New York, London and Dublin this year.
+The flaw is Facebook's latest security blunder.
+The company has been hit with multiple screwups related to privacy this year, and a loss of public trust has pushed Facebook to make efforts like hosting privacy pop-up events.

-Facebook dealt with controversies this year as well, including the massive Cambridge Analytica data abuse scandal, foreign influence campaigns, and a major breach affecting 29 million accounts.
+Facebook dealt with other controversies this year as well, including the massive Cambridge Analytica data abuse scandal, foreign influence campaigns and a major breach affecting 29 million accounts.
 That breach, announced in September, was also an issue with Facebook's API, related to birthday videos on the social network.

 Originally published Dec.
 14 at 8:08 a.m.
 PT.